giantswarm/architect-orb/docs/job/push-to-app-catalog.md

 ### executor (optional, either `architect` or `app-build-suite`, default=`architect`)

-Enables users to select the executor and control wether metadata should be generated.
+Enables users to select the executor and control whether metadata should be generated.
 Selecting `app-build-suite` will execute chart linting, validating and packaging using [app-build-suite](https://github.com/giantswarm/app-build-suite).
 This also enables generation and publishing of metadata into the catalog.